 Before working remotely, I had a routine, which included the drive to and from work and regular trips to run errands.
 Working remotely changed how much I ventured out of the house, which led to feeling isolated.
 It became too easy to order online and have it delivered versus getting in my car and venturing out to the store.
 Here are some things to add interaction with others back into your schedule:

 As an executive coach, I regularly observe behavior.
 One thing I’ve noticed is that most people aren’t comfortable turning on their cameras in virtual meetings.
 We feel okay being in person in the room, but when we see ourselves on screen, we become shy and change our behavior.
 I am not immune to this phenomenon.
 The silver lining is that I’ve also noticed that once you work through the discomfort, you can once again, have a natural interaction as you had in person.
 Here are some tricks that I’ve adopted:

 You no longer run into others while grabbing coffee in the break room or inviting someone to go out to lunch.
 In the remote environment, there is more temptation to fill the time with work versus infusing social interaction into the day.
 While you can’t physically go to lunch together, you can invite someone to a virtual lunch or go grab a coffee and take a break.
 We all need regular mental breaks to maintain our effectiveness.
-Make the time to take the break and keep building connections.
+Make the time to take a break and keep building connections.